bitwarden/help/_articles/plans-and-pricing/upgrade-from-individual-to-org.md

 tags: [account, individual, organization, premium, subscription]
 order: 04
 ---
-This article will guide existing individual Bitwarden users (**Free** or **Premium**) through the process of transitioning to an Organization plan, in order to start securely sharing data between friends, family, co-workers, department, or an entire organization.
+This article will guide existing individual Bitwarden users (**Free** or **Premium**) through the process of transitioning to an Organizations plan, in order to start securely sharing data between friends, family, co-workers, department, or an entire company.

 ### In This Article
 - [Start Your Organization](#start-your-organization)
 - [Cancel Individual Premium](#cancel-individual-premium)
 - [Next Steps](#next-steps)

-### Start Your Organization
+## Start Your Organization

 Complete the following steps to start your Organization: